-At ground level the front door opens to a brick-tiled entryway, and then 6 steps lead up to the comfortable living room, which includes a couch, loveseat, & 2 side chairs, a TV/VCR/DVD, and a slider door to the outdoor space where numerous lounge chairs invite you to sit and relish the pretty lagoon view.
+At ground level the front door opens to a brick-tiled entryway, and then 6 steps lead up to the comfortable living room, which includes a couch, loveseat, & 2 side chairs, a TV/VCR/DVD, and a slider door to the outdoor space where multiple lounge chairs invite you to sit and savor the elegant lagoon view.

-The adjoining dining area has a table with room for 6, a huge window offering another view of the relaxing lagoon, and access to the galley kitchen.
-The kitchen, which may also be accessed from the living room, includes all full-sized appliances, a sizable pantry cupboard, and a breakfast counter with 2 stools.A brief hallway opens to a full bath, a closed alcove with a full-size washer & dryer, and a bedroom with 2 double beds and a enormous sunny window.
+The adjoining dining area has a table with room for 6, a generous window offering another view of the peaceful lagoon, and access to the galley kitchen.
+The kitchen, which may also be accessed from the living room, includes all full-sized appliances, a sizable pantry cupboard, and a breakfast counter with 2 stools.A brief hallway opens to a full bath, a closed alcove with a full-size washer & dryer, and a bedroom with 2 double beds and a huge sunny window.

-On the 2nd floor is a very cloistered master bedroom with a queen-size bed, a TV, generous double windows overlooking the lagoon, a sizable walk-in closet, and a private bath.
+On the 2nd floor is a very cloistered master bedroom with a queen-size bed, a TV, huge double windows overlooking the lagoon, a enormous walk-in closet, and a private bath.

 Please specify # of security gate passes are needed at time of reservation; Passes are charged per car per week.

 Palmetto Dunes is a 2000 acre oceanfront resort that reaches from the 3 miles of white sandy beach, through 11 miles of lagoons, 3 golf courses, and 25 tennis courts, to the bikeway under highway 278 that provides access to the Shelter Cove Marina, stores, eateries, and Mall.